 Surname research is quite an interesting line of research within genealogy.
 And so if you are interested in your family name then you will probably want to go with this type of test.

-Before I do go on I just want to mention anan organization called The Guild of One Name Studies.
+Before I do go on I just want to mention an organization called The Guild of One Name Studies.
 They are a really helpful resource available to you that specialize in the study of surnames.

 Within this community are members who share their research and who can also contact distant cousins as well.